seilfx/TrollMods/README.md

+# ⚠️ No longer maintained!
+TrollMods is no longer being maintained due to lack of interest.
+If you're still interested in a project like TrollMods, check out the more established and actively maintained [Cowabunga](https://github.com/leminlimez/Cowabunga).

 # TrollMods
 Collection of mods based on the [MacDirtyCow exploit](https://github.com/zhuowei/MacDirtyCowDemo/blob/main/vm_unaligned_copy_switch_race.c).
 No jailbreak is required for the tweaks and will work as long as the device version is between 15.0 and 16.1.2.
 Changes do not persist, meaning that a device reboot will revert all changes to stock.